haihala/whoops-all-grapplers/docs/2. Areas/playtests/Playtest 1.md

 - Reset jump back to default (current superjump), add a short hop with input `[123456][789][123]`
     - Core part of defense is jumping lows and ducking highs

+Still actionable:
+- Make a crouching throw
+- Make short hop into a fast fall
+- Fix superjump
+- Make superjump and short hop into item upgrades
+	- And move the double jump to a non-boots upgrade
+- Make shit more expensive